harshb/harshb.github.io/_posts/2019-10-05-kaifi-aurat.md

 >
 >Life is  found  in  strife and not in passions restrained
 >
->The pulse of life  is  found not in the quivering teardrops  unrestrained
+>The pulse of life is not in the quivering teardrop  obtained
 >
-> Life gives its  fragrance to expansion and flight and not to the proud  tossing of the  mane
+> It's in flying and blooming  that life gives its fragrance and not in the curling of tresses
 >
->There is another heaven  you'll find stepping  out of the shadow of your mate
+>There is another heaven present  that 's not in the shadow of the male
 >
->For every such awoke male's redeeming thought too should you get excited and  titillate
+>For every awoke male's redeeming temperament too should you get excited and  titillate
 >
 ><img src="../assets/spacer.png" alt="Sahil Ludhianvi" style="width:52px;height:20px;">
 >